About Instruction Services

 - Sessions are limited to no more than 25 students at a time due to space limitations in the library.
 One teacher or adult must be present for every 10 students.
 Teachers are expected to stay with the group to help assist them in their research efforts and to model appropriate behavior.

 - Sessions are only offered when Coastal classes are not in session.
 Please refer to the academic calendar.
-Teachers are urged to make arrangements as early as possible to ensure they get their preferred date.
+Teachers are urged to make arrangements at least two months in advance.
+Due to staffing around holidays and breaks, not all dates may be available.

-- A librarian can work with your group for up to 60-90 minutes, depending on scheduling availability.
-Groups can stay and use the library during library hours of operation beyond this scheduled time.
+- A librarian can work with your group for up to 90 minutes, depending on scheduling availability.* Groups can use the library during library hours of operation before or after their scheduled time.

 - Exceptions to the above requirements will be made only by the University Librarian.